Round-the-clock newborn care can turn your life upside down. Use these practical strategies to handle the new stress in your life.By Mayo Clinic Staff

 Insist that visitors wash their hands before holding the baby, and ask anyone who's ill to stay home.

-Don't be afraid to set aside your social graces, either.
 Let trusted visitors care for the baby while you get some much needed rest.

 Chances are, you and your partner are both tired and anxious as well.